matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - The actual rotation schedule for a KEK varies by service:
     - The standard rotation period is 90 days.
 - Google stores up to 20 versions.
-- Re-encryption of data is required at least once every 5 years.
+- Re-encryption of data required at least once every 5 years.

 ### Cloud HSM

 **What is an HSM (hardware security module)?**

 - An HSM (hardware security module) is a physical device that manages digital keys.
-- The HMS encrypts and decrypts data with secure cryptoprocessor chips.
+- The HMS encrypts and decrypts data with secure crypto-processor chips.
 - Using an HSM adds an extra layer of security to keys and data.

 **Cloud HSM**